Henrietta Shore: New York City and return to Los Angeles: 1920–1926

-Meeting Ed Weston and Mexico: 1927–1930
+Meeting Edward Weston and Mexico: 1927–1930

 In 1927 Shore was introduced to photographer Edward Weston.
 Weston was struck by his first encounter with Shore's work, saying "Shore now realizes a fusion of her own ego with a deep universality...When she paints a flower she IS that flower."
 They quickly became close friends.
 Her paintings of sea shells attracted and influenced him and he borrowed some of her shells for his photographs.
 Shore was his senior, 47 to his 40, and at that time a much more established artist.
 On Weston's urging, Shore travelled to Mexico with her friend and fellow artist Helena Dunlap.
 It was in Mexico that she was introduced to lithography, a medium which she continued to work in upon her return to California.
 Her stay in Mexico most certainly influenced Shore's work, as can be seen in paintings like Women of Oaxaca in which a line of women in traditional Tehuantepec clothing carry black water jars on their heads.